 Men of the woods and lumberjacks,

-The only way they could judge a man to be a fool, was to see how he handled the axe.
-The speaker, not being a professional lumber-jack, could not hold and use the axe as skilfully as they.
-Hence they judged him to be a fool, was to see how he handled the axe.
-The speaker, not being a professional lumber-jack, could not hold and use the axe as skilfully as they.
+The only way they could judge a man to be a fool was to see how he handled the ax.
+The speaker, not being a professional lumber-jack, could not hold and use the ax as skillfully as they.
+Hence they judged him to be a fool, was to see how he handled the ax.
+The speaker, not being a professional lumber-jack, could not hold and use the ax as skillfully as they.
 Hence they judged him to be a fool.

 They judged me by their appropriate tool.